smatechnologies/ibm-i-agent-docs/docs/commands-utilities/translation-tables.md

   F5=Refresh  F10=Hex  F11=Mode  F14=Send msg  F17=Receive msg  F20=Retranslate
 ```

-Notice in the example above that the hexadecimal equivalents of the right braces (curly brackets) }} have been highlighted in red.
-The red does not appear normally on the utility display.
-It has been included in this document to help identify the characters that are the subject of this discussion.
+Notice in the EBCDIC: text representation the hexadecimal equivalents of the right braces (curly brackets) **}}**.
+These are the characters that are the subject of this discussion.

 To continue the test, we change the name of the EBCDIC-to-ASCII translation table and the library where our test table is located.
 Then we can press the <**F20**> function key to retest translation of the same test character string without having to type the data a second time.
 As the results show in the illustration below, the braces (curly brackets) have now been translated into ASCII X'5D'.